Lace Bugs: What Are They And How To Get Rid Of Them

 Do your plants suffer from the plague of lace bugs?
 If you notice reddish-orange spots on the undersides of some of the leaves of your shrubs and trees – probably!

-These very small insects are everywhere, and mostly found in leaf surface.
+These very small insects are everywhere and are mostly found on leaf surfaces.
 The lace bug can simply destroy the appearance of your plants.

 lace bug up closePin